 - Increased risk of bladder injury during subsequent C-Sections.

 - Infertility.
 C-Section adhesions can interfere with future fertility, about a 20% risk.

-- Consider self massage therapy and professional massage therapy which can help minimize the pain of adhesions.
+- Self massage therapy and professional massage therapy help minimize the pain of adhesions.
 Massage works by breaking up the bonds of the adhesions, helping the body return to normal, pain-free function.

 Here’s more information on preventing C-Section adhesions from becoming a problem

-If you suspect C-Section adhesions or scar tissue is causing your pain or discomfort, check with your doctor.
-It’s not always easy to detect adhesions but based on your pain, symptoms and your medical history your doctor may be able to refer you to a specialist or order diagnostic treatment that may help with pain relief.
+If you suspect C-Section adhesions and scar tissue are causing your pain or discomfort, check with your doctor.
+It’s not always easy to detect adhesions but based on your pain, symptoms and medical history your doctor may be able to refer you to a specialist or order diagnostic treatment that may help with pain relief.